yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication-transactional.md

 In the second stage, set up replication from the new active (B) universe as follows:

 1. Run `bootstrap_cdc_producer` command on B for all tables involved in replication and capture the bootstrap IDs.
-This is a preemptive step to be used during the failover workflow while setting up replication from B to A. This prevents the WAL from being GC'ed and lets A catch up.
+This is a preemptive step to be used during the failover workflow while setting up replication from B to A. This prevents the WAL from being garbage collected and lets A catch up.

     ```sh
     ./bin/yb-admin \